-Seventh Wrestler Claims It’s True: Jim Jordan Knew Of Team Doctor’s Sexual Abuse,
+Seventh Wrestler Claims Jim Jordan Knew Of Team Doctor’s Sexual Abuse

-Rep. Jim Jordan has maintained that he had no idea that the team doctor was guilty of sexual abuse while he was assistant coach of the Ohio State University wrestling team.
+Ohio Rep. Jim Jordan has maintained that he had no idea that the team doctor was guilty of sexual abuse while he was assistant coach of the Ohio State University wrestling team.
 However, former wrestlers have spoken out, one by one, claiming that Jordan is not telling the truth: they all say that Jordan knew about the sexual abuse, and that he didn’t do anything about it.
 This is hurting Jordan politically, as he is seeking to become the Speaker of the House, detailed The Hill.

 At first, it was just a handful of former wrestlers making the allegations.
 But as time passed, more people have stepped forward.
 The latest person to come forward to corroborate his teammates’ accusations is David Range, who was part of the wrestling team in the 1980s.
 He claims that “Jordan definitely knew that these things were happening — yes, most definitely… It was there.
-He knew about it because it was an everyday occurrence,” according to The Washington Post.
+He knew about it because it was an everyday occurrence,” according to the Washington Post.

-According to Range, team members would discuss how the team doctor, Richard Strauss, on a regular basis in the locker room.
+According to Range, team members would discuss how the team doctor, Richard Strauss, acted inappropriately on a regular basis in the locker room.
 Range recounted that “We talked about it all the time in the locker room… Everybody joked about it and talked about it all the time.”
 He elaborated.

 “He just fondled you a little too long while he gave you a hernia check… And then he stayed in the showers, like, an hour until everyone was done.”